-Name of Person Mr. Tan Eng How Mr. Tan Kok Aun Mr. Lim Thian Loong Date of Appointment 10 July 1968 10 November 2011 26 September 2017 Date of last re-appointment (if applicable) 30 April 2021 30 April 2021 30 April 2021 Age 69 65 60 Country of principal residence Malaysia Malaysia Malaysia The Board's comments on this appointment (including rationale, selection criteria, board diversity and the search and nomination process) The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Tan Eng How, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Tan Eng How will continue to contribute to the Board, and to the combination of knowledge, skills, experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
-The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Tan Kok Aun, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Tan Kok Aun will continue to contribute to the Board, and to the combination of knowledge, skills, experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
-The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Lim Thian Loong, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Lim Thian Loong will continue to contribute to the Board, and to the combination of knowledge, skills, experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive.
-Non-Executive.
-Non-Executive.
+Name of Person Mr. Tan Teck Lin Mr. Hui Chiu Fung Ms. Tan Hwa Lam Mr. Teh Kor Lak Date of Appointment 10 July 1968 11 March 2019 21 February 2025 30 April 2024 Date of last re-appointment (if applicable) 28 April 2023 29 April 2022 N.A.
+N.A.
+Age 83 53 61 67 Country of principal residence Malaysia Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity and the search and nomination process) The Board, having considered, among others, the recommendation of the Nominating Committee ("NC") and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Tan Teck Lin, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Tan Teck Lin will continue to contribute to the Board, and to the combination of knowledge, skills, experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
+The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Hui Chiu Fung, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Hui Chiu Fung will continue to contribute to the Board, and to the combination of knowledge, skills experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
+The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the credentials and contributions of Ms. Tan Hwa Lam, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that she possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Ms. Tan Hwa Lam will contribute to the Board, and to the combination of knowledge, skill experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.
+The Board, having considered, among others, the recommendation of the NC and reviewed and assessed the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr. Teh Kor Lak, as well as the overall size, composition and diversity of skillsets of the Board, is of the view that he possesses the experience, expertise, knowledge and skills valuable to the Company, and is satisfied that Mr. Teh Kor Lak will continue to contribute to the Board, and to the combination of knowledge, skill experience and diversity required on the Board in order to serve the needs and plans of the Company and the Group.